Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-competing.md

 Design actions around the choices and vulnerabilities of the specific rival.

 **Outcome**
-Your efforts change rival behavior more directly.
+Your efforts directly change rival behavior.

 Chapter: The Conduct of Competition - Orienting on the Competitor